Here’s Why Your Screening Solution is Missing 80% of Donors

 What’s your next step once you have these tailored results?
 You can personalize your communication with those potential audiences so that you focus on their strongest giving interest.
 For example, someone who seems most interested in animals should receive messaging that highlights the impact of the project on the animals, while someone who leans more heavily toward environmental causes should receive messages that highlight the environmental importance of the project.

-Multi-Lens Scoring has helped nonprofit organizations to screen more efficiently and effectively for affinity.
-For example, a private school client said: “We leveraged iWave’s new Multi-Lens Scoring feature and enjoy the ability to look at donors through different lenses based on different projects.
+Multi-Lens Modeling has helped nonprofit organizations to screen more efficiently and effectively for affinity.
+For example, a private school client said: “We leveraged iWave’s new Multi-Lens Modeling feature and enjoy the ability to look at donors through different lenses based on different projects.
 We use the ‘Education lens’, of course, and being able to look at other areas of affinity like Arts or Philanthropy simultaneously helps us get a clearer picture of our prospect’s interests and philanthropic inclination.”

 #3.
 Determine the right cultivation strategy